matmas/jlp/README.md

 Features:

 - very simple usage
+- very lightweight (just 346 lines of code)
+- no dependency on other libraries
 - no configuration files
 - plugins as JARs or built in other JARs
 - auto-discovery of plugins in `/plugins` folder